unnir/data_science_competition_template/README.md

 ## Idea & Purpose
 The idea for this template came up for me after couple DS competitions.
 The main purpose of the template is to organize the development flow.

-## Techs
+## Libraries
-This template based on jupyter notebooks, and can be used for the jupyter lab as well.
+This template based on jupyter notebooks, and can be used for with jupyter lab as well.

 ## Folders
- * data  +folder for train and test datasets
+ * data  - folder for train and test datasets
- * scripts +folder for jupyter notebook scripts
+ * scripts - folder for jupyter notebook scripts
- * submissions +folder for submission files
+ * submissions - folder for submission files

 ## How to use?
 After creating a submission file, scripts creates a file in the 'submissioms' folder.
 For the comnience purpose I used this trick,